 3. Phrase sharing in a positive light

-Rather than forcing kids to share and missing out on showing why it’s fun to do so, highlight its importance.
-You can say, “Looks like you have a new playmate now!” or “Let’s see who can throw the ball the farthest.”
-Friendships and cooperation become the benefits of sharing.
+And lastly, highlight the friendship and social aspects of sharing.
+If another child approaches yours, you can say, “Looks like you have a new playmate now!” or “Let’s see who can throw the ball the farthest.”
+Friendships and cooperation—not simply having the toy—become the benefit.

-6. Honor your child’s wishes
+4. Honor your child’s intentions

-If your child doesn’t want to give up the swing, or share the shovel or hand over the ball, let it go.
+If your child doesn’t want to give up the swing, or share the shovel, or hand over the ball… let it go.